nerai/CMenu/README.md

 # CMenu
-A simple console menu manager for C#
+Console menus are easy to build, complex menus are supported, and using them is simple and quick.

-CMenu is a lightweight, low-ceremony framework for building console menus in .Net.
+CMenu is a low-ceremony framework for building console menus in .Net.
 Instead of manually prompting the user for input and parsing it, you define commands in a short, structured and comprehensive way, and let CMenu handle the rest.

 CMenu aims for low overhead - simple stuff should be simple to implement.
 If you don't use a feature, you don't need to know anything about it.
 At the same time, complex scenarios are supported.
 Large menus can easily be split into several classes.
-Self-configuration occurs in the background.
+Configuration occurs in the background.
 You do not have to worry about all the annoying details involved in larger menus, it will just work.

-Most importantly, your menus will be quick and simple to use.
-Commands can be abbreviated, a smart parser enables even partial matching.
-Help for users is integrated.
+CMenu is built for rapid usage like a command shell.
+Commands can be entered abbreviated, a smart parser enables even partial matching.
+Typing fast and blind is supported - the program will try and prevent you from entering a wrong command by accident.
+And if you're lost at any point, a powerful help feature is integrated.

 ## Quickstart